pandorabots-admin/docs/pages/faq.md

 ### User Interface
 {: #interface}

-**What is the Editor?**
+**What is the Edit menu?**

-The Editor is your gateway to creating and maintaining bot files.
+We have multiple options for you to edit your chatbot.
+The Code Editor is your gateway to creating and maintaining bot files.
 It is an embedded version of the ACE editor and is optimized for editing AIML files.
+The Code Editor is best for those who want to write AIML code.
+The Intents Tree allows you to visualize your chatbot's intents and reductions, as well as create and/or update them.
+The Chat Design is another visual tool especially good for creating rich media AIML.
+These last two editting tools provide a level of abstraction where the bot developer does not need to know detailed AIML syntax.

 **What is the Deploy page?**

-The Deploy page provides access to a variety of Integrations, which are easy methods for publishing your bot on third party channels.
+The Deploy page provides access to a variety of channels in which your chatbot can be deployed, both Pandorabots and Third-party channels such as Facebook Messenger, etc.

 **What is the Logs page?**

 The Logs Page provides chatlogs (i.e., conversations clients have had qith your bot) dating back 30 days.
 Chatlogs are indispensable for improving your bot, and you should review them regularly and make updates accordingly.
 You may download your logs at any time using the Download Icon on the Logs Page.

-**What are "Integrations"?**
+**What is the Account page?**

-Integrations, accessible via the Deploy Page, are easy methods for publishing your bot on third party channels.
+The Account page is useful for managing your Pandorabots account.
+If you have upgraded from the free tier, you can view your account usage, user and billing details, and have access to API Settings for custom integration to our production API.
+You can also delete your account from this page.

-**What is the Clubhouse?**
+**What is the DIRECTORY?**

-The Clubhouse is a place where you can publish your bot-in-progress for other users to talk to, and chat with their bots as well.
-It's a great way to exchange logs and feedback and foster the community!
+The Internal Bot Directory is a place where you can publish your bot-in-progress for other Pandorabots users to talk to, and chat with their bots as well.
+It's a great way to train your bot, exchange logs and feedback and foster the community!
+This is a channel that Sandbox users can take advantage for unlimited usage.

 **What are Libraries?**